Building structures with flying machines

 The Aerial Construction project is a collaboration between the Institute for Dynamic Systems and Control and the Chair of Architecture and Digital Fabrication.
 The objective is to investigate and develop methods and techniques for robotic aerial construction.

-The pursuit is multidisciplinary, requiring the development of nonstandard material systems, advanced digital design and construction processes, and adaptive strategies for controlling the aerial robots as they grasp/carry payloads and cooperate in the assembly task.
+The pursuit is multidisciplinary, requiring the development of nonstandard material systems, advanced digital design and construction processes, and adaptive strategies for controlling the aerial robots as they interact with their environment and cooperate in the assembly task.
 Because the structures produced in this framework will be less constrained by conventional assembly parameters (such as, for example, the need of scaffolding to build from the ground upward), we expect that our work will foster new forms of architecture and construction methods .

 The research carried out at the Institute for Dynamic Systems and Control focuses on:

 Flying machines offer a number of advantages compared to traditional construction machines.
 Specifically, they can reach any point in space and fly in or around existing objects.
 However, they also have drawbacks, such as limited payload and accuracy.
-Tensile structures fit very well this combination of characteristics and constraints, and were subject of preliminary research [2,3].
-In such structures the construction elements (such as ropes, cables, or wires) are subject to tension forces.
+Tensile structures fit very well this combination of characteristics and constraints, and were subject of preliminary research in [2,3].

 Aerial construction requires UAVs to physically interact with their environment.
 To achieve this, one possibility are hybrid force-position control strategies.
 These are often used in assembly tasks with robotic manipulators, such as the peg-in-hole problem.
 Generally speaking, force control is used whenever compliance with the environment is necessary.
 Furthermore, force control enables physical human-quadrocopter interaction .
 Physical human-robot interaction has been largely treated in the context of humanoid/mobile robots, however, physical interaction between a person and a UAV has seen little research activity.
 Reliable and safe physical interaction with UAVs will be of great importance in real world applications, where robots will tightly cooperate with humans, such as, for example, on a construction site .
 We use a control strategy based on admittance control that can be used for both human-vehicle interaction and force tracking and makes use of a force estimator.